EvanCesanek/Ouvrai/README.md

 - If you encounter an error like `Error: Could not start Database Emulator, port taken`, you may need to shut down other processes on port 9000 with `npx kill-port 8000`.
 By default, the emulators run processes on ports 8000 (Database), 9099 (Auth), and 4001 (Emulator UI).
 If you normally run other processes on any of these ports, set different unused ports in _`experiments/studyname/firebase.json`_.
 You should also make these changes in _`config/template/firebase.json`_ so they will be applied to all new experiments.
 - When testing experiments during development, you can open `localhost:4001/database` in your browser and inspect the data that is written to the emulated database during a test run.
 - When you're finished, shut down the development server and the Emulator Suite with control+c (Mac), or by closing the terminal.

+- If you are stuck on the **Warning: Not connected** screen during development and the command line shows the Emulator UI crashing with a fatal error, try deleting the cached Emulator files at: `~/.cache/firebase/emulators/` (~ is home directory).

 ## Develop for VR